Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-In this work, we describe a third way of thermal-electric energy harvesting beyond Seebeck effect and pyroelectric effect.
+In this work, we describe a third way of thermal-electric energy harvesting beyond Seebeck effect and pyroelectric effect, coined as "Geometric Thermoelectric Pump".
 This third way converts the time-dependent ambient temperature fluctuation into electricity (Fig.~\ref{fig1}, C and D), thus in contrast to Seebeck effect that requires spatial temperature difference.
 The third way is also distinct from pyroelectric effect in the sense that it does not require polar materials but applies to general conducting systems, although they produce the electricity in a similar manner (Fig.~\ref{fig1}D).
-This third way of thermal-electric conversion is a consequence of the fundamental thermodynamics far from equilibrium.
-It results from the dynamical charge redistribution through the temperature fluctuation and has a deep connection to the topological phase in quantum mechanics.
+This third way of thermal-electric conversion (Geometric ThermoElectric Pump, GTEP for short) results from the charge redistribution through the temperature fluctuation and has a deep connection to the topological geometric phase in non-Hermitian dynamics.

+The GTEP effect is similar to the geometric heat pump~\cite{GHP1, GHP2} and is a consequence of the fundamental nonequilibrium thermodynamic geometry.
+To illustrate the GTEP effect, we consider a typical nanodevice with only one electron level, as shown in Fig.~\ref{fig2}A. Although we choose the single-level dot for demonstration due to the simplicity, it is worth emphasizing that the following discussions can be readily generalized to bulk materials.
+The mechanism of GTEP can be very general in periodically-driven (and even stochastically-driven) nonequilibrium systems with multiple-physics-coupled transports.